iyytdeed/Automatic-Modulation-Classification/Part6_CNN with Transfer Learning on AMC/readme.txt

 Motivation:
 Some features of AWGN signals are also useful to Rayleigh signals, which helpful for:
-1.reduce training cost(time/numbers of labeled data).
+1. reduce training cost(time/numbers of labeled data).
-2.promote performance of classification problem about rayleigh signals.
+2. promote performance of classification problem about rayleigh signals.

 Steps:
 1. pretrain CNN us